top of page

 (An excerpt from Chöying Khandro's presentation - THE UNFOLDING OF NYENGYÜ: THE MACHIK ḌĀKINĪ EAR-WHISPERED LINEAGE at Tara Mandala, 2017 Copyright, 2017, Chöying Khandro)

-What Is The Machik Dakinii Ear-Whispered Lineage?
+The Machik Dakini Ear-Whispered Lineage:

 Highly Valued and Disseminated